Here, we have test results for 31 baby monitors, priced from $70 to $399.

 How we test

-Performance Our tester, Antonio Bonacruz, assesses each baby monitor for performance for the following aspects:
+Performance Our testers, Antonio Bonacruz and Matthew Tung, assess each baby monitor for performance for the following aspects:

 - Sound range gives an indication of how well the baby unit and carer unit can maintain acceptable sound monitoring at various distances with obstacles separating them.